 Saint-Exupéry began his two years of service in the French military in April 1921.
 However, as he was in the cavalry, he had to take flying lessons privately.
 He had his first flying lesson in June that year, the same month in which he celebrated his 21st birthday.

-His first solo flight happened a month later, which must have offered excitement as intense as what can be enjoyed at Australian sports betting sites.
+His first solo flight happened a month later, which must have offered excitement as intense as what can be enjoyed at Australian sports betting.
 In December that year, he obtained a pilot’s license.
 The young aviator was offered a transfer from the army to the air force.
 He was then posted to the 37th Fighter Regiment in Casablanca, Morocco, for a short period, after which he obtained his pilot’s wings.

 His Fiancée Dumped Him